Just a Little Letter… Writing to students!

 Once I’ve written my letters I put them in a mailbox that I’ve mounted next to my door.
 I have two 5th grade girls who come every day after their lunch to deliver my letters.
 Knowing that they’re coming keeps me accountable that I need to have SOMETHING in the mailbox!
 They also deliver any notes that I need to send to other teachers, letters that go to the post bag in the main office, and other errands that I need done.

-This adds a lot of extra work, and it’s sometimes hard to find something about EACH student to praise, but I tell you that this has helped me to know my students better and connect better with EACH student.
-To me, it’s worth the extra work.
+Sometimes this feels like it adds a lot of extra work/time and I have definitely had moments where it’s hard to find something about EACH student to praise, but I tell you that this has helped me in so many ways.
+I know my students better, I have started connections with even the quietest kiddos, and I’ve started to get to know each kiddo.
+It might add a little extra time to my day, but I know how much impact that little letter is having on students.
+For me, it’s worth the extra work.